Enabling self-service in your organization

 The following videos show an older version of BMC Digital Workplace.
 (The previous product name was MyIT.)
 Although there might be minor changes in the UI, the overall functionality remains the same.

-The following video (2:03) highlights the next generation self-service features of BMC Remedy 9 and BMC Digital Workplace:
+The following video (2:03) highlights the next generation self-service features of BMC Remedy 9 and BMC Digital Workplace.
+The video contains no audio, but provides helpful text.

 The following video demonstrates how end users can provide article feedback and rating, and how knowledge authors can view the article feedback in BMC Remedy ITSM: